Book an Appointment at Virtual

 Nutrition counseling provides the opportunity for an individualized session to discuss your questions and concerns regarding nourishing your body and can involve meal planning, specific recommendations regarding intake, recommendations for a nutrition related health concern, eating disorder or disordered eating recovery.

-MS, RD, LDN
+Becca Puffer MPH, RD, LDN

 Aizya Ali-Mohammed RD, LD